jakedv24/CodingPractice/1 - Constructing an Object/README.txt

 This class holds the logic of a single pool ball in a game of pool/billiards.

 I'm not going to explain any more about the Class.
-I want you to look at the javadoc comments provided in the files and figure it our based on that info/the method information.
+I want you to look at the javadoc comments provided in the files and figure it out based on that info/the method information.

 I would suggest creating a new package for each practice problem, this one should be titled 'constructingAnObject'.